MiraGeoscience/geoh5py/docs/content/uijson_format/json_objects.rst

 Float parameter
 ===============

 A parameter who has an ``float`` value.
 The optional paramaters are:

 min ``float``
     Minimum value allowed for validator.
 The default is the minimum numeric limits of float. max ``float``
     Maximum value allowed for validator.
 The default is the maximum numeric limits of float. lineEdit ``bool``
     Boolean whether to use a line edit (**true**) or a spin box (**false**).
 The default is true. precision ``int``
     Number of decimal places in the line edit or spin box

 .. code-block:: json

-   "cost_of_avocado": {
+   {
    "main": true,
    "label": "Cost per avocado ($)",
    "value": 0.99,